forgecommunity/signalforge/README.md

 | MobX        | 16.2 KB |
 | Redux       | 8.1 KB (+13KB for Toolkit) |

-Bundle sizes reflect the comparison recorded in the architecture documentation.【F:docs/architecture.md†L894-L901】
+Bundle sizes reflect the comparison recorded in the architecture documentation.

 **Why it performs well**
 - Zero external dependencies in the core runtime.